Machine Learning for Catalysis

 Collaborative Research

-This means that chemists, engineers and computer scientists will all engage in dialog to catalog and interpret the literature, find ways to automatically extract key data, and then learn from the insights to uncover new relationships/patterns in the search for new catalysts to test experimentally.
+This means that chemists, engineers and computer scientists all engage in dialog to catalog and interpret the literature, find ways to automatically extract key data, and then learn from the insights to uncover new relationships/patterns in the search for new catalysts to test experimentally.

 The CataLST Model is Adaptable for Many Research Projects

 Traditionally, machine learning has been applied to organic catalysts in the cheminformatics field, where researchers seek to predict how molecular structure affects activity.
-The Internet of Catalysis program will initially target heterogeneous catalyst systems, which are significantly more complicated.

 Our revolutionary approach of machine learning and natural language processing is needed to understand authentic systems under real conditions, since the number of reported catalysts for key reactions has grown beyond the limit of what can readily be gleaned from traditional literature searches, review articles, and tabulations of experimental and computational data.